olivertwist-1/christmas_message_remastered/README.md

 ```
 Ok, first parameter is the message and the second is the destination,
 to whoever you are going to send this little simple gift.
-`light_perimeter` basically fills with yellow in the perimeter while `rand_color` just fills the area with random colors (READ THE DOC OF THE FUNCTION)
+`light_perimeter` basically fills the perimeter with yellow while `rand_color` just fills the area with random colors (READ THE DOC OF THE FUNCTION)

 ### ⚠️ Little Warning
 Setting `light_perimeter` and rand_color to True, the available colors will be: